kouk/homebrew-tme/README.md

 Considerations
 --------------

 Running TME on Mac OS X is usually for development or demonstration.
-This formula alters TME to adapt the non-production environment.
+The formulae will alter TME to adapt the non-production environment.

 ### Running TME in User Account Instead

 TME daemons are designed to run in the special system account `TME`.
 This contradict to Homebrew's design, which says [sudo is bad][badsudo].
-Therefore, the formula will not create the special system account and will expect/help running TME using *your* own account directly.
+Therefore, these formulae will not create the special system account and will expect/help running TME using *your* own account directly.

 ### Separate PREFIX for each component

 To simplify operation tasks, all TME components are by default installed to same directory, `/opt/trend/tme`.
 On the contrary, Homebrew will install each package to individual and isolated folder called *Keg*.
-The formula will configure *Keg* as the installation `PREFIX` during package building.
+These formulae will configure *Keg* as the installation `PREFIX` during package building.
 Since we still wish to separate TME components, they will no longer reside in same `PREFIX`.